-Arran Rice is the founder and CEO of Simple Flying - a news site focused on aviation.[caption id="attachment_7157" align="aligncenter" width="2880"]
+Arran Rice is the founder and CEO of Simple Flying - a niche news site focused on aviation.[caption id="attachment_7157" align="aligncenter" width="2880"]

 Simple Flying - The News Site For Everything Aviation[/caption]I recently had the pleasure of interviewing him for the Digital Media Growth podcast.

-If you’ve ever thought about starting your own news site and want to know how it’s done - we’re laying it all out in this article.
+We discussed his background, the hows and whys of starting Simple Flying - and how he’s achieved such amazing growth in just one year.If you’ve ever thought about starting your own news site and want to know how it’s done - we’re laying it all out in this article.
 Let’s get started.

 Who is Arran Rice?

 Arran is in his early twenties, but he’s already a veteran entrepreneur.
 Originally from the UK, he started his first online business - a gaming niche site - when he was just eleven years old.“That was my first real introduction to being an entrepreneur and working online.
 I learned a lot about publishing content in a very short amount of time”Since that first venture, things progressed quickly.
 Throughout his teens, Arran built multiple publications and sold some other niche sites too.